A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 ##### Application: Deterministic Tracing Collector
 If the program is able to communicate with the garbage collector, mark and sweep collectors can be deterministically run.

+### Idea: Macro Objects
+Objects that are destructured into their comonent parts, and whose methods get inlined automatically.
+Because methods are inlined, recursion is not allowed.
+They're objects during type checking, but then are expanded type-safely during compilation.

+##### Application: RAII without the Overhead
+RAII can be done without any compile-time or runtime overhead, by just inlining the necessary statements.

+##### Application: High-level State Transitions
+We can use objects to manage state transitions, without actually creating any objects.
+Things like application state transitions can be done with a state manager in global scope, but without having actual objects being constructed.